AVR microcontrollers: Other vendors

 In addition to the chips manufactured by Atmel, clones are available from LogicGreen Technologies.
-These parts are not exact clones - they have a few features not found in the chips they are "clones" of, and higher maximum clock speeds, but use SWD instead of ISP for programming, so different programming tools must be used.
+These parts are not exact clones – they have a few features not found in the chips they are "clones" of, and higher maximum clock speeds, but use SWD (Serial Wire Debug, a variant of JTAG from ARM) instead of ISP for programming, so different programming tools must be used.

 Microcontrollers using the ATmega architecture are being manufactured by NIIET in Voronezh, Russia, as part of the 1887 series of integrated circuits.
 This includes an ATmega128 under the designation 1887VE7T (1887ВЕ7Т).